-For contracts entered into on or after 1 January 2019, the Group assesses at inception whether the contract is, or contains, a lease.
+The Group assesses at inception whether the contract is, or contains, a lease.
 A lease exists if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Group assessment includes whether: